sh075/rt2_ass1/README.md

 # DESCRIPTION OF THE PACKAGE'S CONTENTS
 I have two packages and four scripts in this repository. rt2_ass and rt2_ass1 are the names of the two packages.The software ROS noetic is used to implement the package rt2_assignment.
 The rt2_ass1 package, on the other hand, was created using the ROS2 foxy software.
 I need the rt2 assignment package in a ros noetic workspace and another in a ros2 foxy workspace.

 It is necessary to have the ros1 bridge package installed in the ros2 foxy workspace in order to run this program.
-You may get this package from https://github.com/ros2/ros1 bidge. ros.sh, ros2.sh, ros12.sh, and script.sh are the four scripts.
+You may get this package from https://github.com/ros2/ros1_bidge. ros.sh, ros2.sh, ros12.sh, and script.sh are the four scripts.

 I included two nodes in the rt2_assignment package: go to point.py and user interface.py.
 The go_to_point node implements the server that lets the robot to achieve a goal position by first rotating to direct the robot towards the goal position, then moving in a straight line to the goal, and finally rotating to obtain the goal orientation..